iliakan/javascript-book/en/01-basics/04-mastering-data-types/02-number-math.md

 ## Rounding

 One of most often operations with numbers is rounding.
-In javascript, there are 3 functions for basic rounding.
+In JavaScript, there are 3 functions for basic rounding.

 <dl>
 <dt>`Math.floor`</dt>